phuslu/log/README.md

 	// ProcessID determines if the pid used for formatting in log files.
 	ProcessID bool
 }

+// BufferWriter is an io.WriteCloser that writes with fixed size buffer. type BufferWriter struct {
+	// MaxSize is the size in bytes of the buffer before it gets flushed.
+	MaxSize int

+	// FlushDuration is the period of the writer flush duration FlushDuration time.Duration

+	// Out specifies the writer of output.
+It uses os.Stderr in if empty.
+	Out io.Writer
+}

 // ConsoleWriter parses the JSON input and writes it in an